-Are your blog posts not converting as well as you would like them to?
+Are your blog posts not converting as well as you’d like them to?
 Want to know the secrets of how to write a blog post that converts?
-In this article, I’ll share 7 tips that will help you write a blog post that converts.
+In this article, we’ll share some tips that will help you write a blog post that gets clicks and sales!

-What sucks even more is that even larger percentage of people who see your blog post on twitter, facebook, etc don’t even click on it.
+And the worst part is that an even larger percentage of people who see your blog post on your social media platforms never even click on it.

-You really only have 2–3 seconds to grab your user’s attention and convince them to click and actually read your blog post.
+You really only have 2–3 seconds to grab your user’s attention, convince them to click, and actually read your blog post.

 So how do you make sure that your content marketing efforts aren’t going to waste?
-Well, you follow these 7 tips, and I promise it’ll help you write blog posts that convert.
+Well, you follow these tips, and we promise it’ll help you write blog posts that convert.

 Before you start writing, it’s crucial that you know who your audience is, and what they are looking for.

-Instead of guessing what your audience need / want, I recommend that you make data-driven decision by doing industry research and competitor analysis.
+Instead of guessing what your audience needs or wants, try to make data-driven decisions by doing industry research and competitor analysis.